 Financial year General Services Charge (range) (weekly) Overall % change from previous year Maintenance Reserve Fund contribution (range) (weekly) Overall % change from previous year (+ or -)

+2023/24 \$305.74 3.46% \$28.85 5.06%

 2022/23 \$295.51 5.95% \$29.77 5.74%

 2021/22 \$279.23 -1.39% \$29.77 1.67%

-2020/21 \$283.16 1.07% \$29.28 3.94%

-10.2 What costs relating to the units are not covered by the General Services Charge? (residents will need to pay these costs separately) ☐ Contents insurance ☐ Home insurance (freehold units only) ☐ Electricity ☐ Gas □ Water ⊠ Telephone ⊠ Internet ⊠ Pay TV □ Other 10.3 What other ongoing or occasional costs for repair, maintenance and replacement of items in, on or attached to the units are residents responsible for and pay for while residing in the unit? ☑ Unit fixtures ☑ Unit fittings ☑ Unit appliances ☐ None Additional information: Residents are responsible for maintenance and repairs.
-The scheme operator is responsible for replacements.
-10.4 Does the operator offer a maintenance service or help residents arrange repairs and maintenance for their unit?
-If yes: provide details, including any charges for this service.
-Part 11 - Exit fees- when you leave the village A resident may have to pay an exit fee to the operator when they leave their unit or when the right to reside in their unit is sold.
-This is also referred to as a 'deferred management fee' (DMF).
-11.1 Do residents pay an exit fee when they permanently leave their unit? ☐ Yes - all new residents pay an fee calculated using the same formula exit fee but the way this is worked out ch resident's residence contract If yes: list all exit fee options that may apply to new contracts Bond No exit fee applies.
-Now No exit fee applies.
-Later 15% of the ingoing contribution fo r the first year of residence, plus 10% the third year, up to a maximum of

-All exit fee components are calculated on a pro-rata daily basis for partial years of residence.
+10.2 What costs ⊠ Contents insurance ☐ Water

+relating to the units are not covered by the General Services ☐ Home insurance (freehold □ Telephone

+units only) ⊠ Internet

+Charge? (residents will need to pay these ☐ Electricity ⊠ Pay TV

+costs separately) ⊠ Gas ☐ Other

+10.3 What other ☑ Unit fixtures

+ongoing or occasional □ Unit fittings

+costs for repair, maintenance and ☐ ☑ Unit appliances

+replacement of items □ None

+in, on or attached to the units are residents Additional information:

+responsible for and pay for while residing intenance and repairs.
+The scheme

+in the unit? operator is responsible for replace ements.

+10.4 Does the operator ⊠ Yes □ No

+offer a maintenance service or help

+residents arrange

+repairs and maintenance for their

+unit?

+If yes: provide details, including any charges Full time onsite maintenance person available.
+Details available from village manager.

+for this service.
+Timege managem

+Part 11 - Exit fees- when you leave the village

+ay an exit fee to the operator when old.
+This is also referred to as a 'det they leave their unit or when the right ferred management fee' (DMF).

+11.1 Do residents pay an exit fee when they permanently leave their unit? ☐ Yes - all new residents pay an fee calculated using the same formula exit fee but the way this is worked out ch resident's residence contract

+their unit? ☐ No exit fee

+⊠ Other

+If yes: list all exit fee options that may apply Bond

+to new contracts No exit fee applies.

+Now

+No exit fee applies.

+Later

+r the first year of residence, plus 10% the third year, up to a maximum of

-Note from the scheme operator : The exit fee is called the 'Deferred Management Fee' in the residence contract.
+Management Fee' in the residence contract.

 Bond

-Not applicable (there is r no exit fee).
+Not applicable (there is no exit fee).

 Now

-Not applicable (there is no exit fee).
+Not applicable (there is a no exit fee).

 Later

 Time period from date of occupation of unit to the date the resident ceases to reside in the unit Exit fee calculation based on: your ingoing contribution

 1 year 15% of your ingoing contribution

 2 years 25% of your ingoing contribution

 3 years 35% of your ingoing contribution

 4 years 35% of your ingoing contribution

 5 years 35% of your ingoing contribution

 10 years 35% of your ingoing contribution

-Note : if the period of occount on a daily basis. cupation is not a whole number of years, the exit fee will be worked
+Note : if the period of occupation is not a whole number of years, the exit fee will be worked out on a daily basis.

+The maximum (or cappe residence.
 The maximum (or capped) exit fee is 35% of the ingoing contribution after 3 years of residence.

 The minimum exit fee is 15% of your ingoing contribution x 1/365.

 Note from the scheme operator: The minimum exit fee is for 1 day of residence.

-11.2 What other exit Sale costs for the unit
+11.2 What other exit costs do residents ☐ Sale costs for the unit

+need to pay or ☐ Legal costs

+contribute to? ☐ Other costs